-The Ngunnawal Centre, which supports Aboriginal and Torres Strait Islander students through a range of academic and pastoral support programs and services has been functioning as the focal point for Aboriginal and Torres Strait Islanders studying at the University of Canberra since 1985.
-It is located in Building 5 on University of Canberra campus at Bruce.
+The Ngunnawal Centre, which supports Aboriginal and Torres Strait Islander students through a range of academic and pastoral support programs and services has been functioning as the focal point for Aboriginal and Torres Strait Islander students studying at the University of Canberra since 1985.
+It is located in Building 5, Room 13A on University of Canberra campus at Bruce.
 The University offers a wide range of courses with a professional orientation.

 The Ngunnawal Centre exists to:

-- provide professional and technical education that develops people for leadership and employment; and
+- provide professional and technical support that develops people for leadership and employment; and

-- undertake research programs that address current Aboriginal and Torres Strait Islander community issues, within a national and regional community context provide support to Aboriginal and Torres Strait Islander students to help them achieve their educational goals
+- inform university policies that take into account current Aboriginal and Torres Strait Islander community issues, with a national and regional community context provide support to Aboriginal and Torres Strait Islander students to help them achieve their educational goals

-The values that will characterise the Ngunnawal Indigenous Higher Education Centre as a service provider, and will be embraced by both staff and students of the Learning Branch are:
+The values that will characterise the Ngunnawal Centre as a service provider, and will be embraced by both staff and students are:

 - client focus,